 If you’re in the market for career advancement, the process will require you naming a number.
 When the interview dialogue turns to salary, naming the right number requires considering all unspoken nuances of the negotiation: If you don’t name a number then you’re not playing by the rules.
 If you do name a number then you may be cutting your options.

+Consider this.
 Instead of one figure, go for the top of a range based on the salary research you’ve done and what you know to be your worth based on credentials, experience and talent.
 Another alternative is to state that your salary requirements are negotiable based upon the position and the overall total compensation package and force the interviewer to name a number.
 In fact, when you add the value of your current benefits, your number should increase accordingly.
 This is especially important when addressing “current salary” requests.

-Secondly, if you’re in the salary negotiation phase for a new job, look at long-term options.
 When it comes to the offered figure, keep in mind that may be based on the first 90 days.
 Will they be willing to increase the number after set period of orientation?
 Future benefits may also include rapid salary reviews, performance-based increases, professional development and position advancement opportunities, but only if you ask from the start.
 Carefully plan that your salary requirements have some flexibility to ensure that you stay in the running and to provide an open door for negotiating compensation after an offer has been made.

-Raise Requests can be tricky because it is an emotionally-triggered conversation.
+Raise Requests can be tricky because it is an emotionally triggered conversation.
 Your goal is to take emotion out of the content focus on what it is you bring to the organization.
 The right time for raise requests is when you are entering into the conversation with a plan for how your unique combination of talents and experience can add to the bottom line.